Shedler Fervius

-Shedler Fervius (born March 6, 1999) is a Canadian professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Shedler Fervius (born March 6, 1999) is a Canadian professional football wide receiver.

 University career

 Fervius played U Sports football for the Saint Mary's Huskies from 2018 to 2021.
 He did not play in 2020 due to the cancelled 2020 U Sports football season, but he played in 18 games where he had 59 receptions for 702 yards and one touchdown.
 He did not play in 2023 after he was deemed academically ineligible.

 Professional career

 Montreal Alouettes

 Fervius was drafted in the fifth round, 41st overall, by the Montreal Alouettes in the 2023 CFL draft and signed with the team on May 11, 2023.
 Following training camp in 2023, he was placed on the team's practice roster.
 However, he made his professional debut on September 30, 2023, against the Ottawa Redblacks.
 He played in four regular season games, starting in one, but did not record any receptions and had one special teams tackle.
 He also played in both playoff games that year as the team advanced to the 110th Grey Cup.

 In 2024, Fervius played in 12 regular season games where he recorded seven receptions for 87 yards.
 He played in the first three games of the 2025 season, but was released on June 23, 2025.